usethesource/rascal/src/org/rascalmpl/courses/Rascal/Declarations/Annotation/Annotation.md

 #### Synopsis

 Declare an annotation type for nodes.
-This feature is deprecated; please use ((Keyword Fields)) instead.
+This feature is deprecated; please use ((KeywordFields)) instead.

 #### Syntax